Expressway S7 (Poland)

-Expressway S7 or express road S7 (Droga ekspresowa S7) is a Polish highway which has been planned to run from Gdańsk on the Baltic coast through Elbląg, Warsaw, Radom, Kielce and Kraków to Rabka near the border with Slovakia.
-It is being constructed partially by upgrading national road 7 and partially on a new alignment.
+Expressway S7 or express road S7 (Droga ekspresowa S7) is a Polish highway which has been planned to run from Gdynia on the Baltic coast through Gdańsk, Elbląg, Warsaw, Radom, Kielce and Kraków to Rabka near the border with Slovakia.
+It is being constructed partially by upgrading national road 7 and partially on new alignment.
 The construction is co-financed by the European Union funding.
-The total planned length of S7 is 720 km, of which 603 km has been built and further 47 km is under construction as of December 2024.
+The total planned length of S7 is 720 km, of which 635 km has been built and further 15 km is under construction as of July 2026.

 Route

-The section between Gdańsk and Płońsk (275 km) is completed.
-From Płońsk to Warsaw (59 km) a dual-carriageway national road 7 from the 1970s (with traffic lights and pedestrian crossings) is used for traffic, and it is partially under reconstruction into S7.
-Since July 2024, the 2+2 profile (two lanes per each direction) is provided on whole length of the reconstruction site.
-In Warsaw, S7 has partial concurrency with S2 and S8.
+The section from Gdynia through Gdańsk to Czosnów (352 km) is completed.
+From Czosnów to Warsaw (24 km) a dual-carriageway national road 7 from the 1970s (with traffic lights and pedestrian crossings) is used for traffic, and it is partially under reconstruction into S7.
+The 2+2 profile (two lanes per each direction) is provided on whole length of the reconstruction site.
+In Warsaw, S7 has concurrency with S2 and S8.

 From Warsaw to Kraków (276 km) the expressway is open to traffic, providing an unbroken expressway connection between Poland's two largest cities.
 Near the Kraków Mistrzejowice interchange (under construction) only a single carriageway of S7 is open to traffic, with one lane per each direction available.

-In Kraków, S7 is ultimately planned to be routed over the eastern and southern bypass of the city after the last section of the eastern bypass is completed in early 2026.
+In Kraków, S7 is ultimately planned to be routed over the eastern and southern bypass of the city after the last section of the eastern bypass is completed in late 2026.
 Until then, it is instead temporarily signposted on the route through the northern and western Kraków bypass (concurrency with S52 and A4).

-Between Kraków and Myślenice (25 km) the existing dual-carriageway national road 7 will serve the traffic until S7 is constructed in unspecified future.
+Between Kraków and Myślenice (25 km) the existing dual-carriageway national road 7 serves the traffic and it is partially under reconstruction into a grade-separated highway (2 lanes in the southbound direction and 1 lane in the northbound direction are open to traffic on the reconstruction site).
+A new separate route of S7 is planned to be constructed on this section in unspecified future.
 Between Myślenice and Rabka-Zdrój S7 is open, which includes the Zakopianka tunnel.
 In 2020, it was announced that a dual-carriageway extension of S7 from Rabka-Zdrój to the Polish-Slovak border will be constructed, set to be finished by 2033.
 At the border it will connect to the planned R3 expressway.